yugabyte/cassandra-cpp-driver/README.md

 # YugaByte C++ Driver for YugaByte DB's Cassandra-compatible YCQL API

-A modern, feature-rich] and highly tunable C/C++ client library for [Apache Cassandra] 2.1+ using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
+A modern, feature-rich] and highly tunable C/C++ client library for YugaByte DB's Cassandra-compatible YCQL API using exclusively Cassandra's binary protocol and Cassandra Query Language v3.

 ## Getting the Driver

-Binary versions of the driver, available for multiple operating systems and multiple architectures, can be obtained from our [download server].
 The source code is made available via [GitHub].

-Packages for the driver's dependencies, libuv (1.x) and OpenSSL, are also provided under the `dependencies` directory for each platform (if applicable). __Note__: CentOS and Ubuntu use the version of OpenSSL provided with the distribution:

-* [CentOS 6][centos-6-dependencies]
-* [CentOS 7][centos-7-dependencies]
-* [Ubuntu 14.04][ubuntu-14-04-dependencies]
-* [Ubuntu 16.04][ubuntu-16-04-dependencies]
-* [Ubuntu 18.04][ubuntu-18-04-dependencies]
-* [Windows][windows-dependencies]
+The build instructions are at [Getting Started].

 ## Features